TeamFAPS/PSVita-RE-tools/README.md

 ### Usage:

 Install ShipLog.skprx in taiHEN config.txt under *KERNEL and install ShipLog.vpk.
+You must reboot the Vita with the kernel plugin installed to open the configuration app.
+Logs are stored in a buffer and must be obtained using one of the following methods:

+- Network:

+	1. Open the ShipLog application and configure the network configuration.
+Make sure you enable net logging.
+Be sure to save your configuration.
+	2. Type: nc -l -p <port>
+	NOTE: The network configuration page will mention the command to type.
+	3. Reboot the vita.
+	4. The netcat instance should show logs when the vita initializes shell/connects to network.

+- File:

+	1. Open the ShipLog application and enable file logging.
+Make sure you save the configuration.
+	2. Reboot the vita.
+	3. Check ux0:data/logs.txt for new logs.

+- Dumping the buffer

+	1. Open the ShipLog application and select dump logs to disk.
+	2. Check ux0:data/logs.txt for new logs.

 In the application you wish to log use:

 	ksceDebugPrintf, printf (when SceLibc is included such as in games), or sceClibPrintf

-- Network:

-On PC, run the command given by ShipLog app.

-- File:

-check ux0:data/logs.txt

 ### Building: